Who WE Are

 Worship Leader / Youth Leader

-Mike began attending Vine Church, Clear View's sending church, in 2009.
-He moved from Carbondale in 2014 to be Clear View's full time worship leader.
+Mike became Clear View's full time worhip leader in 2014.
+He and his wife Christy have been married since March of 2017.
 His responsibilities include leading the worship team and leading worship.
 Mike also serves as the youth leader for middle school and high school students.

 Katie came on staff with Clear View in 2011 and her responsibilities include organizing the church finances, budgets, and bank accounts.
 Katie and her husband Nick have been married since 2008 and have one child.

 We belong to a network of churches that are unified in Bible beliefs, genuine friendship, and the shared purpose of making disciples and planting healthy, effective, relational local churches.
 We believe that true Christian unity only comes about by holding to the "whole counsel of God," rather than simply trying to find a few things upon which we can agree.
 At the same time, we do not claim to be perfect in this affirmation of our beliefs.
 While they are communicated imperfectly, this document represents our best understanding of the teachings of the Bible and we believe these truths passionately.
 They are the grounds of our unity.